• City & RTO

 • Q3.
 Is there any benefit of voluntary deductible?

-The main benefit of this type of deductible is a discount on the premium cost.
-Those who opt for a higher amount will get a cheaper premium as the risk on the insurer's part reduces significantly.
+Ans: The main benefit of choosing a voluntary deductible in your car insurance is that you get a discount on your premium.
+Those who opt for a higher amount get a cheaper premium as the risk on the insurer's part reduces significantly.
 This means if a claim is made, it will be genuine and the policyholder will pay the stipulated sum before the insurer.

 • Q4.
 What if I am unable to pay a voluntary deductible during claim settlement?

-It is important to opt for this deductible only if you can afford to pay this sum any time a claim is raised.
-Because this fetches a significant discount on car premium, you can’t back out of this.
-Until you can pay your due voluntary deductible, you won’t be able to file a claim for damages.
+Ans: It is important to note that you should opt for voluntary deductible only if you can afford to pay this sum any time a car insurance claim is raised.
+Because this fetches a significant discount on your premium, you can't back out of this.
+Until you can pay your due voluntary deductible, you won't be able to file a claim for damages.

 Read more